 Payslips for Proof of Income: Show payslips from the last 45 days.
 Or show 3 month's of salary history going into your bank account.
 Business owners or self employed to show their notice of assessment within 18 months.

-5. If your application is approved or not approved
+5. What happens if your application is approved or declined?

 It can take 60 seconds or up to 5 days to get an answer back on your application.
 An online approval is usually conditional.
 Meaning that it's approved on the condition that the information you submitted all checks out.